 Covergirl is owned by Coty which is not a cruelty-free brand.
 If you prefer avoiding brands owned by a company that tests on animals, we recommend avoiding Covergirl.

-No, Covergirl is not sold in mainland China.
+No, Covergirl is not sold where animal testing is required by law.

 Yes, Covergirl is certified by Leaping Bunny.